edumserrano/dotnet-sdk-extensions/README.md

 The extensions available are split into two groups:

 * Extensions to use on web app main code.
-* Extensions to use when doing integration tests.
+* Extensions to use when doing integration and unit tests.

 For more information about each extension check its docs and demo.
 You can find the link to each extension's documentation below.